imanlab/artemis_dpd/README.md

   <img width="300" height="250" src="readme_files/teleoperation.png">
 </p>

 The datasets can be found in the palpation_data folder.
 We have obtained the datasets through ROS and our internal framework for Franka Robots.
+The [Xela Sensor](https://xelarobotics.com/xr1946) is a 4 by 6 which makes it a total of 24 Taxels.

 ## Training
 After the dependencies are installed, the traning can by done by running: